XiTangLin/Portfolio/README.md

 - Set up a Data Pipeline using AWS S3 and Databricks.
 - Used PySpark MLlib to build, tune, and evaluate Linear Regression, Random Forest, and Gradient Boosted Trees Models.
 - Interpreted the Results and Wrote a Project Summary
-- Used Databricks' Git Folders and Pushed Updates to Github.
+- Used Databricks' Git Folders and Pushed Updates to GitHub.
 ### Pandas Mini-Analysis
 _Personal Project | Python & Jupyter Notebooks_
 - Built a regression model.